brucemack/WARS-Birdhouse/README.md

-WARS LoRA Birdhouse Project
+WARS LoRa Birdhouse Project
 ===========================

-The objective of this project is to explore the potential of using low-cost LoRA radios to build simple mesh networks.
+The objective of this project is to explore the potential of using low-cost LoRa radios to build simple mesh networks.

+Our software supports a simple message routing protocol that allows packets to "hop" between houses in the network to reach their final destination.

+An internet gateway is also under development.

 Hardware Overview
 =================